Thinking regionally, not globally

-As noted earlier, 87% of refugees and asylum seekers in Thailand, Malaysia and Indonesia are from Myanmar.
-According to UNHCR’s recently released Global Trends statistics, as at 31 December 2016 there were 274,436 refugees and asylum seekers in the three countries combined: 111,457 in Thailand, 148,574 in Malaysia and 14,405 in Indonesia.
-From a variety of sources, it appears that around 239,700 of these refugees and asylum seekers were from Myanmar – 102,607 in Thai-Burma border camps , 280 Rohingya in shelters or detention centres in southern Thailand, 135,856 in Malaysia (including 56,153 Rohingya) and 954 refugees (mostly Rohingya) in Indonesia.
+As noted earlier, 87% of refugees and people seeking asylum in Thailand, Malaysia and Indonesia are from Myanmar.
+According to UNHCR’s recently released Global Trends statistics, as at 31 December 2016 there were 274,436 refugees and people seeking asylum in the three countries combined: 111,457 in Thailand, 148,574 in Malaysia and 14,405 in Indonesia.
+From a variety of sources, it appears that around 239,700 of these refugees and people seeking asylum were from Myanmar – 102,607 in Thai-Burma border camps , 280 Rohingya in shelters or detention centres in southern Thailand, 135,856 in Malaysia (including 56,153 Rohingya) and 954 refugees (mostly Rohingya) in Indonesia.

 Building on small signs of hope

 In February 2017, I joined Professor Yiombi Thona, the chair of Asia Pacific Refugee Rights Network, and Evan Jones and Najeeba Wazefadost from the network in a two-day visit to Canberra to lobby Australian Parliamentarians about the situation of refugees in South East Asia.
 Our message was that there are small signs of hope which can be built on.

 In Myanmar, there are political changes within the country, with the election of the National League for Democracy (NLD) to government in 2015.
 Refugees from all ethnic minorities other than Rohingya have long seen the NLD as their hope for political change.
 On many occasions in the past, I have heard Karen and Chin refugees in Thailand and Malaysia say that their long-term hope would be to return to Myanmar if and when Aung Sun Suu Kyi becomes president.
 Of course, despite her party being in government, the situation is more complicated than the future imagined in the past.